joomla-projects/library-review/docs/Laravel/Registry.md

  * @return  string  The value in INI format.
  *
  * @since   1.0
  */
-protected getValueAsIni(mixed $value) : string
+protected function getValueAsIni(mixed $value) : string{
-{
     // @todo Add adapter code.
 }
 ```
 #### `Joomla\Registry\Format\Ini::getInstance`

 Returns a reference to a Format object, only creating it

 if it doesn't already exist.

-This method is inherited from `Joomla\Registry\AbstractRegistryFormat`.

-## Traits
+This method has been deprecated and gets removed in version 2.0.
+Use Factory::getFormat() instead.

+Does not need to be replaced.